GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

--  For consistency with other GIS formats (such as shapefiles) the OGR/GMT format explicitly contains a field specifying whether the features are points, linestrings or polygons, or the “multi” versions of these.
+-  For consistency with other GIS formats (such as shapefiles) the OGR/GMT format explicitly contains a field specifying whether the features are points, linestrings or polygons, or the "multi" versions of these.
 (Other shapefile feature types will not be supported at this stage).
 At present, *GMT* programs are informed of this via command line parameters.
 This will now be explicit in the data file,